Meta’s Child Sex-Trafficking Problem

 According to the Human Trafficking Institute’s 2023 Federal Human Trafficking report, from 2019 to 2023, a remarkable ~23% of all sex trafficking victims in federal court cases whose recruitment locations could be identified were recruited from Facebook and Instagram (p.
 63).1 On top of that, of those victims from 2019-2023 whose ages could be identified, just over half were minors (p.
 39).

 Those are just the cases caught and tried by federal authorities.
 While the true number of such incidents is notoriously hard to discern, several recent studies have attempted to estimate the “dark figure” of total sex trafficking victims by state, county, or city.
 Specifically, since 2015, this figure has been estimated for Florida, Texas, Sacramento County, CA, and Greater New Orleans.
 Two of these studies, those on Florida (in 2024) and Sacramento County (from 2015-2020), also collected data about time of victimization, making it possible to roughly estimate the number of victims per year, rather than only those victimized at any point in their lives.
-The average yearly sex trafficking prevalence reported across both studies was ~5 victims per 1,000 people per year (although the two estimates vary substantially; 9 victims in the more recent Florida study, and only 1 in the Sacramento study).
-Applying that average to the U.S. population suggests a nationwide victim count of ~1.7 million per year.2 This is a back-of-the-envelope estimate, so for conservatism’s sake, let’s round this figure down to 1 million.
+The average yearly sex trafficking prevalence reported across both studies was ~.95 victims per 1,000 people per year.
+While it is important to note that trafficking prevalence might vary substantially across other states and counties, applying the prevalence rate from what little evidence we have to the country as a whole suggests a nationwide victim count of ~323,100 people per year.2

-If we assume that, as in federal court cases from 2019-2023, roughly half of victims nationwide are minors, and roughly 20% are recruited from Facebook and Instagram, that implies that at least 100,000 minors — almost all young women and girls — are recruited per year by sex traffickers on Meta platforms.
+If we in turn assume that victims are recruited in the same year they experience other trafficking-related abuses, and that, as in federal court cases from 2019-2023, roughly half of victims nationwide are minors and roughly 23% are recruited from Facebook and Instagram, that implies that ~37,150 minors — almost all young women and girls — are recruited per year by sex traffickers on Meta platforms.

-In fairness, it may be that recruitment via Facebook and Instagram is overrepresented in federal court cases, or among those for whom recruiting location is known, relative to trafficking that goes undetected.
-But correcting for such concerns still yields unacceptably high numbers.
-For instance, suppose we cut the 20% figure to 10, or even 5%.
-We may as well cut it to 1% to account for any remaining methodological uncertainties.
-That would still leave 5,000 minors recruited by sex traffickers on Meta platforms every single year.
+To be clear: this is an extrapolation from the small sample of victims whose recruitment location was identified in federal court.
+Recruitment via Facebook and Instagram may be overrepresented in this group.
+It may also be underrepresented.
+For conservatism’s sake, let us assume victims recruited via Facebook and Instagram are overrepresented in this sample.
+Adjusting for that concern still yields unacceptably high numbers.
+For instance, suppose we cut the 23% figure to 10%.
+We may as well cut it to 5% to account for any remaining methodological ambiguities.
+That would still leave ~8,075 minors recruited by sex traffickers on Meta platforms every single year.
 And that is only in the United States.

 Too Little, Too Late